-In preparation for the final draft Plan of Management, the draft Plan was placed on public exhibition together with draft Plans of Management for Shoal Bay and Halifax Holiday Parks.
-The exhibition period extended from 20 July to 30 September 2009 during which time 27 submissions were received relating to Fingal Bay Holiday Park and a further 10 submissions relevant to all three parks.
+In preparation for the final draft Plan of Management, the draft Plan was placed on public exhibition together with draft Plans of Management for Shoal Bay and Fingal Bay Holiday Parks.
+The exhibition period extended from 20 July to 30 September 2009 during which time 27 submissions were received relating to Halifax Holiday Park and a further 10 submissions that were relevant to all three parks.